JoJo & Gran Gran

-JoJo & Gran Gran is a British children's animated television series based on the semi-autobiographical picture book Jo-Jo and Gran-Gran, All in a Week by Laura Henry-Allain MBE.
-It is the first animated series to focus on a Black British family.
-It first premiered on 16 March 2020 and airs on weekdays on CBeebies.
+JoJo & Gran Gran is a British children's animated television series produced by BBC Studios Kids & Family Productions for CBeebies.
+Inspired by the characters in Laura Henry-Allain's semi-autobiographical picture book Jo-Jo and Gran-Gran, All in a Week, the series was developed for television by Ros Attille and produced by Tom Cousins.

+Every episode follows the adventures of four year old JoJo and her Saint Lucian-born grandmother Gran Gran through a mixture of animation and live action segments that encourage pre-school viewers to recreate the activities featured in each episode.
+JoJo & Gran Gran was the first British animated series to centre a Black British family and has received several industry awards, including the 2021 Broadcast Award for Best Pre-School Programme and the 2022 Kidscreen Award for Best Mixed-Media Series.
+It premiered in the United Kingdom on 16 March 2020 and continues to air on CBeebies.
 In the United States, it was released on the Noggin streaming app 14 June 2021.
 The series moved to Tubi after the closure of the Noggin app.

 Premise

 JoJo is an inquisitive and cheerful four-and-a-half-year-old girl who lives in London.
 Her loving Gran Gran looks after her while her parents work and teaches her about the many wonders of life and the world, such as cookery, friendship and her Saint Lucian heritage.

 The series also features live-action interviews with real children, which accompany the animated segments, and features the children discussing the topic of the episode and how it relates to their lives and families.
 Normally, this will then lead to them performing a related activity, such as cooking a particular dish or painting.